 Call for Proposals: 2025 Male Supremacism Studies Conference

-The Institute for Research on Male Supremacism is accepting proposals until October 1, 2024 for an interdisciplinary virtual conference for researchers and others working on male supremacism and its intersections, to be held via Zoom April 24-26, 2025.
+The Institute for Research on Male Supremacism is accepting proposals until October 20, 2024 (extended deadline) for an interdisciplinary virtual conference for researchers and others working on male supremacism and its intersections, to be held via Zoom April 24-26, 2025.
 (Interested in cosponsoring the conference?
 Visit the form here.)

 Male supremacist ideology is the belief in cisgender men’s superiority and right to dominate, control, or erase “others”: women, trans and non-binary people, and those with Indigenous gender/social roles.
 IRMS is a transnational organization that supports researchers who are committed to exposing and challenging common narratives that uphold male supremacist ideology.